Adoptive Parent Resources / Adoption Information

 Adoption Statistics for Families Hoping to Adopt a Baby

 The first modern adoption law was passed in Massachusetts in 1851.
 Called the Adoption of Children Act, it was the first to focus on the best interests of the child rather than adult interests.
-Since then, adoption has grown tremendously into what it is today.
+This act required judges to determine if hopeful parents were able to provide the necessities for raising an adopted child.
+Since this law’s introduction, adoption has grown tremendously into what it is today.

 • 1 in 35 children in the United States is adopted